 Package the Item:

-- Put the item in a zip lock-type bag if small, and a clean, large plastic trash bag if large.
+- Put the item in a zip lock-type sealable bag if small, and a clean, large plastic trash bag if large.
 Seal the bag shut.
 This helps keep the item dry and free of lint and other contaminants in shipping materials.

-- Wrap item in enough bubble wrap (avoid paper!) to create a cushion of 4-5 inches all the way around it.
+- Wrap item in enough bubble wrap (avoid paper) to create a cushion of 4-5 inches all the way around it.
 Wrap 2+ inches one way, then turn the bubble wrap 90 degrees and wrap it again, 2+ inches thick in each direction.
 Tape down the bubble wrap to itself.
 (SMALL sections of tape—do NOT wrap the item in tape!).
 Bubble wrap is amazing when used correctly.
 For best results use the ½ inch bubbles for items over 10lbs.
 Most UPS and FedEx stores, for example, us Excel-Aire brand which is great.
 But other types work well, too.

 - Ship insured, for your own peace of mind.
 But don’t blame the shipping company if you didn’t pack it according to the above.
 Insuring an item is NOT a substitute for thorough packing.
 Trust us, trying to file a claim and getting reimbursed for damaged item is a serious pain that you want to avoid every way you can.